ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the client instance validates the hash.
 If the client instance does not use an interaction finish method or does not check the interaction finish hash value, the compromised AS can be granted a valid access token on behalf of the resource owner.
-See {{attack-surfaces}} for details of one such attack, which has been since addressed in this document by the definition of the interaction finish hash value and the
+See {{attack-surfaces}} for details of one such attack, which has been since addressed in this document by including the grant endpoint in the interaction hash calculation.
+The client instance still needs to validate the hash for the attack to be prevented.

 ## Processing of Client-Presented User Information